 - Second, we will enable HTTPS traffic.

-We are going to configure a single remote user to be able to access the network, later I can show you how you can allow multiple outside users to the same ports using something called pfSense alias.
+We are going to configure a single remote user to be able to access the network.

 To configure the port forwarding goto firewall>NAT>Port forwarding.

 Since this is a lab environment, It is now showing empty, If you have configured port forwarding before, it will show up here.

 Click on the Up arrow with add to add a rule to the top of the list.